fMeow/maybe-async-rs/README.md

     maybe_async = "0.2"
     ```

-    Wanna convert async code to sync?
+    Want to convert async code to sync?
 Add `maybe_async` to dependencies with
     an `is_sync` feature gate.
 In this way, `maybe_async` is the same as
     `must_be_sync`: